Last Updated May 9th 2023

 - we will process and share such information only as necessary for the pursuance of the lawful bases listed above;

-- your personal data will be subject to the security measures set out in section 9 above;
+- your personal data will be subject to the security measures set out in the ‘How We Protect Your Personal Data’ section above;

-- we will retain such personal data in accordance with section 10 above; and
+- we will retain such personal data in accordance with the ‘How Long Your Personal Data Will Be Retained by Us’; section above; and

-- you will have the rights set out in section 11 above.
+- you will have the rights set out in the section above.

 How to Make a Complaint